yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

 # part I: genome-centric CAZy annotation through the dbCAN platform (in batch mode)

 dbCAN database and hmm tools need to be downloaded
 The database "dbCAN-HMMdb-V8.zip" is downloaded from http://bcb.unl.edu/dbCAN2/download/Databases/
-The "hmmscan-parser.gz" is downloaded from http://bcb.unl.edu/dbCAN2/download/Tools/, "hmmscan-parser.sh" will be used to parse the #HMM annotation results for batch annotation of a large number of genomes, follow steps in "dbcan_annotation.sh"
+The "hmmscan-parser.gz" is downloaded from http://bcb.unl.edu/dbCAN2/download/Tools/, "hmmscan-parser.sh" will be used to parse the #HMM annotation results, for batch annotation of a large number of genomes, follow steps in "dbcan_annotation.sh"

 -----------------------------------------------------------------------------------------------------------------------------------

 # part II: genome-centric portrait of the corresponding anaerobes' cellulose-hydrolyzing capacity